Mayank-Prakash-Sharma18/math-english/content/english-advanced/application/differences-between-conclusion-inference-assumption.md

 So, assumption is the base, using which a writer writes a passage and gives his critical message.
 Then using that information provided in the passage, we draw conclusions and inferences.

 In summary, we can say that: <br>
 * Inference/Conclusion is drawn (understood) by the reader.
-* Assumption is something that was kept in mind (taken into consideration) by the author when he wrote that.
+* Assumption is something that was kept in mind (taken into consideration) by the author when he wrote that passage.

 {{% alert note %}}
 ###### Strengthening and Weakening of Argument